Donna M. Kridelbaugh

 Advisor, STEAM Education Advisory Board, Knoxville Jewish Day School (2014–2016)

-Advise innovative STEAM (STEM+art) program that fuses project- and service-based learning to teach STEAM skills to K–5 students, while engaging them in service work.
-Provide assistance with marketing, PR and fundraising needs, including press releases, media alerts and letters of inquiry for donation requests.
+Advised innovative STEAM (STEM+art) program that fuses project- and service-based learning to teach STEAM skills to K–5 students, while engaging them in service work.
+Provided assistance with marketing, PR and fundraising needs, including press releases, media alerts and letters of inquiry for donation requests.